thpe/LoRa_APRS_Tracker/README.md

 * The `button_tx` setting enables manual triggering of the beacon using the middle button on the T-Beam.
 * To upload it to your board you have to do this via **Upload File System image** in PlatformIO!
 * To find the 'Upload File System image' click the PlatformIO symbol (the little alien) on the left side, choos your configuration, click on 'Platform' and search for 'Upload File System image'.

+### Messages

+This version is modified to send proper telemetry messages.
+* PARM, for parameter descriptions,
+* UNIT, for units,
+* EQNS, for shifting the values a bit.
+Currently, only voltage and current of the battery cell is implemented.

 ## LoRa iGate